sugarme/libqt6zig/README.md

 const qnamespace_enums = qt6.qnamespace_enums;
 ```

 Full examples of the build system and sample applications can be found in the [`libqt6zig-examples`](https://github.com/rcalixte/libqt6zig-examples) repository.

+> [!IMPORTANT]
-Cross-compilation is not supported by this library at this time.
+> Cross-compilation is not supported by this library at this time.

 FAQ
 ---